 Turn on Messaging for Customers to Contact You

-In most areas, Google My Business enables you to chat with customers directly from your business account.
-We recommend doing this to help optimize your Google My Business profile.
+In most areas, Google Business Profile enables you to chat with customers directly from your business account.
+We recommend doing this to help optimize your Google Business Profile profile.
 This is a great way to increase customer acquisition and make your online presence more effective.

 It can also lead to more Google Business reviews.
 You can use chat to encourage people to leave a review.
 Since they are already on your listing, there is a good chance that they will do so.

 - Look for messaging.
-After you sign in to Google My Business, you can look for the messaging option in the menu.
+After you sign in to Google Business Profile, you can look for the messaging option in the menu.

 - Choose a phone number.
 Provide a number that can receive text messages.
 Be sure that the number you choose will be regularly monitored so that you can easily respond to customers.
 It’s not a bad idea to assign someone on your team to be the designated respondent to messages from potential customers.